CelestialBoon/celestialboon.github.io/docs/philosophy/2020-12-28-time-and-memory.md

 What experience is made of, is this continuously ongoing, eternal present Now.
 The Present Moment is all that is, was and ever will be, precisely because that's where all the action takes place all the time, and nowhere else.
 If it happens, it happens Now.

 The past, thus, cannot be said to truly Exist, and our memory of it, then, is the left imprint of different perceived states of the Now.
-Our imagination is our connection to other *potential* states of the Now, and both are what allow us to "escape" the Now in the first place.
+Our imagination is our connection to other POTENTIAL states of the Now, and both are what allow us to "escape" the Now in the first place.

 (Ironically, both memory and imagination remain part of the Now; each recollection and each fantasizing take place Now.
 We just pretend that they're something that don't belong to the Now, in some weird twisty sense.)

 Without memory, there would be no sense of something that happened that was different from Right Now; there would be no sense of change.
 Everything would be happening and we wouldn't be able to draw connections to a different state.
 The current State would be all that is.

 Thus, our memory gives us a very poignant realization: that the Now doesn't stay the same all the time.
-We can recognize differences between some Now and some other Now (whatever *that* means), and as such we stumble upon the concept of Change.
+We can recognize differences between some Now and some other Now (whatever THAT means), and as such we stumble upon the concept of Change.

 Change is this property of the Now by which the experience of the Now is distinguishable from the imprint it left.
 It's like looking back to your tracks to realize you aren't just walking in place, but you have been in fact moving forward to some other point in space.